M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 ### :coffee: <span style="color: aqua">Discuss the difference between _class_ & _instance_ variables / methods</span>
 - Class variables (or _static_ variables) are bound / belong to the class itself, they're not available to the object.
 This means that regardless of how many instances of that class are created, that single class variable is shared among them.
 Static methods belong to the entire class and aren't visible to an individual instance.
-They can be accessed with instantiating an instance of the class.
+They can be accessed without instantiating an instance of the class.
 - Instance variables (or member variables) are declared within a class and are essential to holding values to each specific instance created.
 Similarly, instance methods represent behavior that each instance / object possesses.
 - The static class variables that are shared among a class can be accessed without creating an instance of the class.
 - Local variables which are declared in methods, constructors, or blocks exist only within the local scope and are discarded after the method exists or are unavailable outside their scope.

 ### :coffee: <span style="color: aqua">Discuss Multithreading</span>
-Multithreading is a technique in which a process is divided into threads that can run concurrently.
-There are two ways to create threads in java: Implement Runnable interface or By extending Thread class
+Multithreading is a technique in which a process is divided into threads and thus multiple activities can proceed concurrently in the same program.
+Multi-threading extends the idea of multitasking into applications where you can subdivide specific operations within a single application into individual threads.
+Each of the threads can run in parallel.
+The OS divides processing time not only among different applications, but also among each thread within an application.
+If your class is intended to be executed as a thread then you can achieve this by implementing a Runnable interface.

 ### :coffee: <span style="color: aqua">What is Synchronization?</span>
+Synchronization in Java is the capability to control the access of multiple threads to any shared resource at the same time.
 Acts as a safety for a thread.
-A technique to control access of a method with multiple threads at the same time.
 If we declare a method synchronized, then only one thread can use this method at a time.
+Synchronization is built around an internal entity known as the lock or monitor.
+Every object has a lock associated with it.
+By convention, a thread that needs consistent access to an object's fields has to acquire the object's lock before accessing them, and then release the lock when it's done with them.

 ### :coffee: <span style="color: aqua">Discuss Mutable Objects</span>
-Mutable objects support both setter & getter methods.
+- ```Mutable``` objects support both setter & getter methods.
 They allow for the states and fields of an object to be changed after the object has been created.
+(StringBuilder, StringBuffer, Date).
-Conversely, immutable objects cannot be changed after creation.
+- ```Immutable``` objects cannot be changed after creation.
+(Primitives, String, Wrapper classes).

 ### :coffee: <span style="color: aqua">StringBuffer vs. StringBuilder</span>
-* StringBuffer is mutable and the object created through it is stored in the heap.
-It is also thread-safe.
-It is synchronized and does not let two threads to simultaneously access the same method.
+* StringBuffer is mutable and  is also thread-safe / synchronized: does not let two threads to simultaneously access the same method.
-* StringBuilder allows for dynamic modification of a string.
+* StringBuilder is mutable and allows for dynamic modification of a string.
 It has its own methods.
-The difference between StringBuilder and StringBuffer is that StringBuilder is non-thread safe (not synchronized) synchronized where StringBuffer is synchronized.
+The difference between StringBuilder and StringBuffer is that StringBuilder is more efficient but non-thread safe (not synchronized) synchronized where StringBuffer is synchronized.

 Concatenating a string involves creating a new string with each character that is copied over.
+Thus StringBuilder is a more optimal solution.

 ### :coffee: <span style="color: aqua">Explain Overriding</span>
 - Method overriding is used to provide the specific implementation of the method that is already provided by its super class.